apache/iotdb/docs/UserGuide/Ecosystem Integration/Grafana.md

 ### Start IoTDB-Grafana

-* Option one
+* Option one(suitable for developers)

-Import the entire project, after the maven dependency is installed, directly run`iotdb/grafana/rc/main/java/org/apache/iotdb/web/grafana`directory` TsfileWebDemoApplication.java`, this grafana connector is developed by springboot
+Import the entire project, after the maven dependency is installed, directly run`iotdb/grafana/rc/main/java/org/apache/iotdb/web/grafana`directory` TsfileWebDemoApplication.java`, this grafana connector is developed by springboot.

-* Option two
+* Option two(suitable for users)

 In `/grafana/target/`directory